1. Ask how many times students think they should shower by a raise of hands.

 a.
 When you shower should you use really hot water?
 (No.) Really cold water?
 (No.)

-6. Facilitator explains it’s also important to wash your face, especially as you get older.
+6. Explain it’s also important to wash your face, especially as you get older.
 This is important because a lot of oil and dirt can clog up your skin.
 This can cause pimples and other skin problems.
-You can use a gentle soap or face wash.
+You can use a gentle cleanser or face wash.
 You should wash your face in the morning and at night with warm water.

-7. Facilitator then asks the students: “What have you touched today?”
+7. Ask the students: “What have you touched today?”

 a.
 If students are unresponsive, s/he can ask pointed questions such as, “Raise your hand if you petted your dog?
 Who ate a bologna sandwich?
 Who played outside?
 Who used the restroom?”

 b.
-Then Facilitator says, “Because we do all these things, it is important that we wash our hands—especially before and after eating as well as after using the restroom.”
+Then say, “Because we do all these things, it is important that we wash our hands—especially before and after eating as well as after using the restroom.”

 c.
 When you wash your hands, you should use soap and water and rub for 20 seconds.
 If counting to 20 is boring, you can sing “Happy Birthday” at a steady pace and add “any many moooore” to the end, and that is about 20 seconds long!